MAGICGrants/MagicGrants.org/posts/_posts/blog/2025-11-17-Monero-RPC-Fuzzing.md

 ## Continuous Scanning

 ADA Logics improved the Monero tests and configured [Google's OSS-Fuzz](https://github.com/google/oss-fuzz) to regularly test the Monero Node RPC endpoints.
-The improvements increased the code coverage to [roughly 22%](https://introspector.oss-fuzz.com/project-profile?project=monero), which is a substantial increase from the 10% coverage that existed before this project.
+The improvements increased the overall code coverage to [roughly 22%](https://introspector.oss-fuzz.com/project-profile?project=monero), which is a substantial increase from the 10% coverage that existed before this project.
 These harnesses will continuously be fuzzed as new code is merged with large amounts of compute donated by the Google OSS-Fuzz team.

 [![Screenshot of Fuzzing Coverage Chart](/img/posts/2025-11-17-fuzzing-chart.png)](/img/posts/2025-11-17-fuzzing-chart.png)